Digital Communications in Public Institutions

 - Describe how the role of public relations and communications with citizens is changing due to digital communication channels especially social media.

 - Showcase examples of good digital communications practice of government institutions.

 - Highlight new skills that are expected from public relations and communications experts due to changed communications environment.

-- You will get an overview of changes that digital communications caused in the role of public relations and communication officers.
+- Got an overview of changes that digital communications caused in the role of public relations and communication officers.

-- You will learn about new challenges that new communications channels are posing and related new skills that PR and communications officers should master.
+- Learned about new challenges that new communications channels are posing and related new skills that PR and communications officers should master.

-- You will get insight into good digital communications practices of public institutions.
+- Got insight into good digital communications practices of public institutions.

-The webinar is intended for staff from ministries of finance, central banks, and other public finance institutions, such as tax administrations, line ministries, and related, who are directly involved in design and implementation of communications and media relations, whether from public relations, cabinets, communications or spokespersons teams.
-The webinar is also open to other staff with an interest and experience in the sphere of digital communications.
+The webinar was intended for staff from ministries of finance, central banks, and other public finance institutions, such as tax administrations, line ministries, and related, who are directly involved in design and implementation of communications and media relations, whether from public relations, cabinets, communications or spokespersons teams.
+The webinar was also open to other staff with an interest and experience in the sphere of digital communications.